 Off mode can even be accessed from your Google Home app:

 - Select Off

 The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.
+That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Can You Lock a Nest Thermostat?

 If different members of your family can't agree on the ideal temperature, Nest can help you bring a little order back to your household.